monomelodies/monad/docs/overview/customisation.md

     A string with the title of your admin.
 Most clients will want their own name here instead of the default :)

+- #### theme

+    URL (relative to the admin directory, of course) of the theme CSS.
+We offer a Bootstrap-based default - feel free to customise.
+You can either write something from scratch if you want, or extend the existing theme (all our CSS is written using SASS, so importing/overriding is easy).

+## Supplied constants

 - #### languages